jakobharder/anno1800-jakobs-mods/new-town-hall-buildings/README.md

 - Unlock: 500 artisans
 - Menu: after original town hall in artisan and city menu.

+The New Town Hall has paintbrush roof colors.
+The Red Town Hall has Shift+V building variations.

 ### City Hall Tower

 - Unlock: 3000 investors
 - Menu: after original town hall in artisan and city menu.
 Also after elevators in investor menu.

+The City Hall Tower has Shift+V building variations.

 The tower has 3 item slots, but if you like to use 4 instead you can change the mod as follows:
 - Open `[Misc] New Town Hall, as Buildings/data/config/export/main/asset/assets.xml`